aljoxo/Arisen/Documentation/Gameplay Guide.md

 ### Skryim Unbound Reborn
 > *So you are the one the tides of fate carried here to stop this trangression.*

 Press `Enter` to start character generation and to get the popup box if you want to "Swap Gear" or choose to "Stay Here" after creating your character.
-On top of the chest to your left there will be a free Vanity Mirror, it is suggested that you pick it up before leaving if you wish to customize your character at any point during your playthrough (if you miss it here, then it can be crafted at a tanning rack later).
+On top of the chest to your left there will be a free Vanity Mirror, it is suggested that you pick it up before leaving if you wish to customize your character at any point during your playthrough (if you miss it here, then it can be crafted at a tanning rack later). **If you want to customize the MCM menus you must choose "Stay Here" after completing character creation.**

 ## Gameplay - Combat
 > *One of you must fall.
 Let it be your opponent.*